-Over the course of the four days of this workshop you will build your very own bowl turning lathe to take home and spend some time learning to turn beautiful, functional wooden bowls.
+Over the course of the four or five days of this workshop you will build your very own bowl turning lathe to take home and spend some time learning to turn beautiful, functional wooden bowls.
 Adults only, or over 16 when accompanied by a paying adult.

 This workshop will be limited to 4 participants.

 The workshop will focus specifically on the following areas:

 - The skills required to build your own historic Viking style bowl turning lathe

 - The different types of lathe used for turning

 - Suitable British timbers for bowl turning

 - Selecting appropriate sections of a log for bowl turning

 - Roughing out a bowl ‘blank’ using an axe

 - Safe and effective axe technique